Thatguyjosh45/30DayOfDebugging/README.md

 30-Day Debugging Course

+Welcome to the 30-Day Debugging Course!
+This course is designed to help you improve your debugging skills and become more efficient at identifying and fixing bugs in your code.
+Over the next 30 days, you'll be guided through different debugging strategies, tools, and common issues that developers face.

+Feel free to fork this repository and track your progress by completing the exercises and referring to the resources provided.
+Table of Contents

-Week 1: Introduction to Debugging & Basic Techniques
+    Week 1: Introduction to Debugging & Basic Techniques Week 2: Debugging Tools and IDEs
+    Week 3: Debugging Common Issues
+    Week 4: Advanced Debugging & Debugging Strategy Additional Tools & Resources

-Day 1-2: Introduction to Debugging
+Week 1: Introduction to Debugging & Basic Techniques Day 1-2: Introduction to Debugging

     Topics:
-        Understand the importance of debugging.
+        Importance of debugging.
         Types of bugs: logical errors, syntax errors, runtime errors.
         Debugging process: Identify, Isolate, Fix, Test.
     Resources: